Call for Papers – Special Issue of Journal of Contemporary Chinese Art on Bordering Hong Kong

 This special issue of the Journal of Contemporary Chinese Art aims to explore the aesthetics of the bordering turn specifically in relation to Hong Kong, a city that has long been on various literal, imagined and symbolic borders.
 We’re looking for new ways of thinking, representing, depicting, and intervening that abandon the tired old motifs of Hong Kong as, variously, an outpost, a frontline, a bridge, a filter, a transition point, a training ground, etc., in favor of attempts to expose aesthetic acts of bordering in a ‘long contemporary’ time frame, namely, from the postwar period to the present.
 Examples of these acts include: visual art, cinema, performing arts, sound art, popular culture, print and digital media, publishing culture, curatorial practices, architecture, fashion, literature, translation, migration, protest, counter protest, high frequency trading, algorithmic governance, automation and AI, etc.

-Possible perspectives for proposals include, but are not
+Possible perspectives for proposals include, but are not limited to:

 • the making of borders in Hong Kong art